 When do SFDA approvals expire?

-Approvals for Class I self-certified devices and general IVDs last for three years.
-For all other medical device classes, approvals are valid either for the remainder of the reference country approval, if there is an explicit expiration date; or three years if the reference country market authorization is considered by the SFDA to be open ended.
+For products initially registered under the Global Harmonization Task Force (GHTF) route, leveraging reference country approval, MDMA renewals for Class I self-certified devices and general IVDs last for three years.
+For all other medical device classes, approvals are valid either for the remainder of the reference country approval, if there is an explicit expiration date, or three years if the SFDA considers the reference country market authorization to be open-ended.